maguid28/MSc-AttentionAugmentedAgent/README.md

 ## Key Experiments
 - **Entropy Coefficients**: Various coefficients were tested to determine which configurations yield the best results in terms of learning performance and stability.
 - **Decay Strategies**: Both static and dynamic entropy configurations were explored, with particular focus on understanding their impact across different game environments.
 - **Attention Mechanism**: The attention-augmented agent's decision-making processes were visualised using attention maps and provides insight into the influence of entropy regularisation on attention patterns.
+The agent uses four attention heads, and the visualisation displays each head side by side for comparison across different runs and environments."